medicare special enrollment periods

 Working Past the Age of 65: What Is The Special Enrollment Period for Medicare Part B?

-Did you or your spouse decide to work past the age of 65 and delay Medicare because of your or your spouse’s creditable group health plan coverage?
+Did you or your spouse decide to work past 65 and delay Medicare because of your or your spouse’s creditable group health plan coverage?
 Once you or your spouse decide to retire, leave that job, or lose employer coverage, you have an eight-month Special Enrollment Period.
 During that time, you can enroll in Medicare Part A (if you haven’t already) and Part B without late penalties.

 To be eligible, you must have been continuously covered by your or your spouse’s employer coverage or by Medicare Part B since becoming eligible for Medicare.
 If you had more than eight consecutive months without employer coverage or Part B, you’re not eligible for the Medicare Part B Special Enrollment Period.